dav10ent/Wind-Sensing-MUAS/README.md

 # Wind-Sensing-MUAS
-Code for wind sensing multi-rotor
+Tasks for the Wind Sensing Aircraft